dequelabs/axeDevToolsMobileTools/README.md

 1. clone this repository (dequelabs/MobileTools)
 1. Copy mobileservers.master.yaml to mobileservers.yaml
 1. Edit mobileservers.yaml with text editor.
 You must fill out the "sauronprod" section.
 The 'user' and 'password' fields are for the user that will perform the operation.
-The 'clientsecret' entry will be provided to you seperately.
 1. Install python 3.7 or above
 1. Run: 'pip install -r requirements.txt' from a command/terminal window